Gigi Gonaway: The Aaron Hendra Project

-Gonaway began playing drums with singer-songwriter, Aaron Hendra in 2009 which would later be named The Aaron Hendra Project.
+Gonaway began playing drums with singer-songwriter Aaron Hendra in 2009, in a group which would later be named the Aaron Hendra Project.

-Hendra is married to reality TV actress, Tiffany Hendra of The Real Housewives of Dallas.
-Tiffany organized a charitable event on at The House of Blues in Dallas, Texas, where Gonaway performed with The Aaron Hendra Project, at the Light Up Tomorrow event to raise funds that were used to build state-of-the-art off grid solar farms in the various East African orphanages, schools and facilities.
-The project was built and managed by Sam Childers, the Machine Gun Preacher, through the Angels for East Africa organization.
-The live performance aired in Season 1, Episode 7 on The Real Housewives of Dallas.
+Hendra is married to reality TV actress Tiffany Hendra of The Real Housewives of Dallas.
+Tiffany organized a charitable event on at the House of Blues in Dallas, Texas, at which Gonaway performed with the Aaron Hendra Project at the Light Up Tomorrow event, to raise fundsto build state-of-the-art, off-grid solar farms in various East African orphanages, schools, and facilities.
+The project was built and managed by Sam Childers, the "machine gun preacher," through the Angels for East Africa organization.
+The live performance aired on Season 1, Episode 7 of The Real Housewives of Dallas.

-Hendra and Gonaway also appeared in the romantic comedy film, Slightly Single in L.A. in 2013, performing live as The Aaron Hendra Project.
+Hendra and Gonaway also appeared in the romantic comedy film Slightly Single in L.A. in 2013, performing live as the Aaron Hendra Project.

-Film Appearances
+Film appearances

-Gonaway appeared in the Whitney Houston music video, I Get So Emotional playing percussion in 1987 and in Mariah Carey's MTV Unplugged (Mariah Carey EP) live recording as Carey's drummer in 1992.
-Aaron Hendra and Gonaway appeared in the quirky romantic comedy, Slightly Single in L.A. in 2013 and on Bravo (U.S. TV network)'s The Real Housewives of Dallas in 2016 performing live as The Aaron Hendra Project.
+Gonaway appeared in the Whitney Houston music video for "I Get So Emotional", playing percussion in 1987, and in Mariah Carey's MTV Unplugged live recording as the drummer in 1992.
+Aaron Hendra and Gonaway appeared in the quirky romantic comedy Slightly Single in L.A. in 2013, and on Bravo's The Real Housewives of Dallas in 2016, performing live as the Aaron Hendra Project.